 - must consult with HSRs when identifying or assessing hazards or risks, and when making decisions on the measures to control these.
 See WorkSafe Victoria's consultation checklist.

 Simple ways to prevent the spread of COVID-19 in the workplace

 The low-cost measures below will help prevent the spread of infections in the workplace, such as colds, flu and stomach bugs, and protect customers, contractors and employees.
-At this stage all employers should be organising for as many workers as possible to be working from home.
+These should now be permanent measures and will assist in reducing other infectious diseases such as influenza and the common cold.

 - Ensure all employees are provided with information and training on what they need to do - for example maintaining a distance of 1.5-2m from others (or more if possible as we now know that coronavirus is spread through aerosols).